FatihKoz/DisposableBasic/README.md

 @widget('DBasic::NextRank', ['user' => $user->id])
 ```

+* `'card'` can be `true` or `false`.
+When enabled widget will render the card, if not it will be plain text with progress bar.
+By default it is `true`
 * `'user'` can be a user's id like `$user->id` or `3` for profile placements (if not provided widget will use the authorized user's id automatically)

 ### Notams